hencou/esp8266_milight_hub/README.md

 #### Connecting GPIO

 I used a Wemos D1 mini because it's very small to fit behind a wall switch.
 * GPIO D1-D3 as input from wall switch to control groups 1-3.
-Use a push switch or touch sensor like TTP223
+LOW is active state.
+Use a push switch or touch sensor like TTP223, solder jumper A on TTP223 to achieve active LOW output.
 * Use GPIO D4 as input for a DS18B20 temperature sensor
 * Use GPIO A0 as input for a LDR or RCWL-0516 radar sensor